 The key distinction: ML Engineers build models.
 AI Engineers build with models.
 Both are valid.
 Both are hard.
 They just require different skill sets.

-💡 Deep dive: If you want to master these concepts, our guide to ML & LLM Engineering Mastery breaks down exactly what top engineering teams expect, including how responsibilities differ between these roles.
+💡 Deep dive: If you want to master these concepts, our AI Engineering Curriculum breaks down the core technical skills needed for production systems, including how responsibilities differ between these roles.

 Based on hundreds of job postings, hiring patterns, and conversations with engineering managers, the AI Engineer skill set clusters into six areas.
 You don't need to be an expert in all of them, but you need to be competent in most.